 [21-NOV-17] We encapsulate the A3028 in black epoxy and silicone.
 The outer layer of silicone is MED-6607, an unrestricted medical-grade silicone.
 The sensor leads are stainless steel springs coated with dyed silicone.
+The antenna is either a stranded stainless-steel wire coated with silicone, or a short sensor lead in the case of the smallest transmitter versions.
 We remove one in ten transmitters from our production line for accelerated aging.
-These transmitters run until they exhaust their batteries while fully immersed in water at 60°C.
+These transmitters run until they exhaust their batteries while fully immersed in water at 60°C or 80°C.

 Corrosion is a likely cause of failure in electronic devices in warm, humid environments.
 Both silicone and epoxy are permeable to water vapor, so that the implanted transmitter's encapsulation becomes saturated with water vapor.
 Changes in the transmitter temperature provoke condensation in any cavities within the electronic circuit, such as might exist within a cracked ceramic capacitor or beneath a small surface-mount component.
 Our epoxy encapsulation procedure seeks to eliminate such cavities, but if they exist within the components, the condensed water, combined with the warmth of the animal body and the electrical potential presented by the circuit, result in corrosion that leads to failure of the EEG amplifier and ultimately to premature draining of the battery.
 At 60°C, corrosion occurs over ten times faster than at 37°C in an animal body.

 The typical operating life of the A3028 in 100% humidity at 60°C is over 100 days, with the first artifacts of corrosion appearing in the EEG signal after about 50 days.
 Implanted in an animal, we expect no sign of corrosion in the EEG until 500 days, and no failure through corrosion until 1000 days.
-None of the popular versions of the A3028A run for anywhere approaching 500 days, so we claim that our transmitters will not fail due to corrosion while implanted.
+None of the popular versions of the A3028A run for 500 days, so we claim that our transmitters will not fail due to corrosion while implanted.

 We have moved our development to a separate page, Subcutaneous Transmitter Development.